varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/Videos.md

 > concepts that have since been updated.
 >
 > Most significantly, `ComponentStyle` has been renamed to
-> [`CssStyle`](https://kobweb.varabyte.com/docs/concepts/presentation/silk#cssstyle), because the feature grew beyond
+> ${DocsLink("CssStyle", "/docs/concepts/presentation/silk#cssstyle")}, because the feature grew beyond just applying to
-> just applying to widgets and is more generally applicable now.
+> widgets and is more generally applicable now.
 >
 > So if you see:
 > ```kotlin
 > SomeStyle by ComponentStyle { /* ... */ }